Can Anesthesia Cause Brain Damage?

 - Pain and discomfort.

-POD usually resolves minutes to days after surgery.
+POD usually resolves within a week of surgery.
 It can be serious, however, and is associated with longer hospital stays.
 It is also associated with higher risk of other complications including postoperative cognitive dysfunction.

 Postoperative Cognitive Dysfunction.

-Patients may also develop more general problems thinking or “brain fog”.
+Patients may also develop more general problems thinking or “brain fog” after surgery.
 This condition is called postoperative cognitive dysfunction (POCD).
 POCD is often gradual and improves over several weeks or months.
-A small number of patients may continue to have symptoms years after surgery.
+A small number of patients may experience permanent cognitive decline.

 The exact cause of POCD is not fully understood.
 Recent research suggests brain inflammation resulting from both surgery and anesthesia may be a primary factor in many cases.